Most doctor appointments fly by in 20 minutes. Here’s help getting your concerns addressed

 You might be surprised to learn that doctors today are spending more time with patients than they did in the 1990s.
 Back then, 70 percent of doctor visits were over in 15 minutes or less.
 That almost makes the current average of 22.1 minutes seem like a luxury.
 Except it's not.

-Getting to a happy middle ground is easier when you do some advance planning and preparation.
+Getting to a happy middle ground is easier when you do some advanced planning and preparation.

 Make a list.
 Write down your top concerns and questions before your appointment and show it to the doctor first thing.
 "Letting me see your list will help me prioritize our time together," says Dr. Raspa.
 It also means you're less likely to forget something you wanted to ask or have checked out.